slarmore/workflowV2/README.md

 The process of running calculations has two steps: creating the calculator and submitting the calculator

 **Creating the calculator** \
 A Calculator Object is created to run a specific program.
-Each supported program has a file in the workflowV2/software/ directory and the function to create a Calculator Object is all-caps the name of the program.
+Each supported program has a file in the `workflowV2/software/` directory and the function to create a Calculator Object is all-caps the name of the program.
+A documentation page for each software is accompanies each module in the `workflowV2/software/` directory

 For example, to set up a Gaussian calculator you need to:
   1. import the GAUSSIAN function from workflowV2.software.GAUSSIAN
   2. call the GAUSSIAN function with the proper arguments to set up the desired calculation